-24. Certain yoga poses (plow, bridge, shoulder stand, fish) are beneficial and stimulating for the thyroid.
+24. Practice yoga.
+Certain yoga poses (plow, bridge, shoulder stand, fish) are beneficial and stimulating for the thyroid.

 25. Daily exercise is important for thyroid health.
-Strength train to increase metabolism.
-Avoid excessive aerobic/cardio-style exercise that deplete the adrenals.
+Strength training turns on genes that metabolize fat and increase metabolism.
+On the other hand, excessive amounts of any type of exercise, specifically aerobic/cardio-style exercise deplete the adrenals.

 26. Avoid synthetic HRT drugs, anti-histamines and antacids.